xiaopv/xiaopv.github.io/_teaching/2020-spring-mat151.md

  * Final exam: 5/9/20, 8:00 a.m. - 11:00 a.m.

 ## Homework Assignments

+ * 2/13/20
+   * WebAssign homework.
+   * Complete Task 4.9.
+Let me know if you want to present.

  * 2/11/20
    * WebAssign homework.
    * Complete Task 4.7.
 Let me know if you want to present.